darasus/ai-blog/content/the-worst-games-of-the-year.md

   feel like a step back for the series.
 Forza Horizon 4 is fun to play, but its progression system is unfairly stacked in favor of players willing to spend money on car parts and mods."
+intro: >-
+  The video game industry is filled with great games.
+These are also some of the most challenging and difficult ones to make.
+Cracking the code on how to build a well-crafted and engaging video game requires practice, ingenuity, skill, and patience.
+But not every developer is up to the task.
+Some simply fail at creating an entertaining experience for players.
+This list compiles some of the disappointments from 2018 that failed to meet an acceptable standard of quality.

+  These are the worst games of 2018, broken down by category and listed in no particular order.
+Some might have had good intentions or interesting concepts, but fell short in their execution.
+If you’re looking for something new to play this year, stay away from these titles as they won’t give you your money’s worth or much satisfaction beyond finishing them once (if that).
 ---

 ## Action Games